Techcps/GSP-Short-Trick/Cloud Run Canary Deployments GSP1078/GSP1078 README.md

 ```

 # Note: Go to "Cloud build" > "History".
-* Do not run the next command until all builts are completed.
+## Do not run the next command until all builts are completed
+* Once all builts are completed and show green tick.
+* Then run the following commands

 ```
 gcloud beta builds triggers create cloud-source-repositories --trigger-config master-trigger.json